RowanTL/pyshgp/README.md

 # Warning

 The master branch is not meant to be stable.
 I am constantly updating this repo with changes that may or may not function.
+Later, when more features are added and more kinks are hammered out, the repo will switch to a more stable release model.

 # PyshGP